 When you weigh these cons against the pros of cardio (it burns some calories… yay!), you begin to realize that it may not be worth doing for the purpose of losing fat… specifically for people whose primary goal is to lose that fat without losing muscle.

-Don’t get me wrong here… both HIIT and steady state cardio are useful fat loss tools for sure and I’m definitely not against doing them.
-It’s just that, considering cardio is IN NO WAY required for losing fat and that doing it could potentially hurt your ability to maintain muscle (plus it’s boring as hell)… I don’t really see the point.
+Don’t get me wrong here… both HIIT and steady state cardio are useful fat loss tools for sure and I’m definitely not against using them if needed or preferred.
+It’s just that, considering cardio is in no way required for losing fat and it comes with the potential to hinder your ability to maintain muscle (plus it’s boring as hell)… I don’t really see the point.

 Obviously personal preferences and individual differences play the most important role here, but generally speaking… I rarely recommend cardio by default or do much of it myself.
 And when I do, my first choice is always 30-60 minutes of brisk walking.
 Still burns a decent amount of calories and won’t cut into recovery.
 Win-win.

 What About Eating Only Healthy & “Clean” Foods?